c-atagec/myblog/content/blog/display-property.md

     </html>
 {{< /highlight >}}

-- As we can see, block-level elements creates a new line for preceding and subsequent elements ( **div** is a block-level element )
+- As we can see, block-level elements create a new line for preceding and subsequent elements ( **div** is a block-level element )

 ![Hamburger](/images/hamburger-graph.jpg)